nickybulthuis/quotes/README.md

 the following steps.

 1. Navigate to the Data tab.
-2. Click 'From Web' and use URL: https://quotes.totalechaos.nl/meesman/aandelen-wereldwijd-totaal.
+2. Click 'From Web' and use URL: http://127.0.0.1/meesman/aandelen-wereldwijd-totaal or another fund URL.
 3. Excel will now load the JSON data and you should see a list of 'Records'.
 4. Click 'To Table' on the 'Transform' tab.
 5. Click the 'Expand Column' icon on the Column 1 header.